Kygo

-Kygo has since released several singles, such as "Stole the Show", "Here for You", and "Stay" in 2015, "It Ain't Me" collaborating with Selena Gomez in 2017 and a 2019 remix of "Higher Love" performed by Whitney Houston, all of which have debuted on several international charts.
+He also experienced commercial success with the singles "Stole the Show" (2015), "Here for You" (2015), "Stay" (2015), "It Ain't Me" featuring Selena Gomez (2017), remix of "Higher Love" (2019), a remix of "What's Love Got To Do With It" (2020), and two singles from his self-titled album, Kygo (2024), “Whatever" and “For Life”.
 His debut album, Cloud Nine, was released on 13 May 2016.

 Kygo became the first house music producer to perform at an Olympics closing ceremony in August 2016 at the 2016 Rio Olympics.
-In March 2018, Billboard ranked Kygo 3rd on its 2018 ranking of dance musicians titled Billboard Dance 100.
-The same year, he was ranked 32 on DJ Mag's top 100 DJs of the world, and in October 2019 he was ranked 42.
+In March 2018, Billboard ranked Kygo third on its 2018 ranking of dance musicians titled Billboard Dance 100.
+The same year, he was ranked 32 on DJ Mag's top 100 DJs of the world, and in October 2019, he was ranked 42.

-Kygo's stage name is derived from the first two letters of his first and last names, generated during his use of Itslearning.
+Kygo's stage name is a portmanteau derived from the first two letters of his first and last names (replacing ø with o).
+His stage name Kygo can be pronounced as [kyːɡu] for Norwegian speakers and /ˈkaɪɡoʊ/ for English speakers.
+Kyrre got the idea for his stage name through a username he received in high school for the learning management system platform itslearning.

 Early life

-Kygo was born on 11 September 1991 in Singapore to Norwegian parents and raised in Tønsberg.
+Kyrre Gørvell-Dahll was born on 11 September 1991 in Singapore to Norwegian parents and raised in Bergen, Norway.
 He is the son of Kjersti Gjerde, a dentist in Norway, and Lars Gørvell-Dahll, who was working abroad in the maritime industry.
 He has an older stepbrother Mads, two older sisters Johanne and Jenny, and a younger half-brother Sondre.
-Throughout his childhood, he lived and travelled with his family in Brazil, Japan, Kenya and Egypt.
+During his childhood, he lived and travelled with his family in Brazil, Japan, Kenya and Egypt.

 Kygo started taking piano lessons at the age of six and considers himself more of a pianist than a disc jockey.
 He stopped when he was 15 or 16 and started producing music with Logic Studio and a MIDI keyboard while watching several tutorials on YouTube.
 When he decided to pursue music full-time, he was halfway through a degree in business and finance at Heriot-Watt University in Edinburgh, Scotland.
-He has cited Swedish DJ Avicii as his main inspiration.
+He has cited Avicii as his main inspiration.